Conformal Risk Control: Examples

 \section{Examples}

 To demonstrate the flexibility and empirical effectiveness of the proposed algorithm, we apply it to four tasks across computer vision and natural language processing.
 All four loss functions are non-binary, monotone losses bounded by $1$.
 They are commonly used within their respective application domains.
 Our results validate that the procedure bounds the risk as desired and gives useful outputs to the end-user.
-Code to reproduce our examples is available at~\url{https://github.com/aangelopoulos/conformal-risk}.
+We note that the choices of $\Clam$ used herein are \emph{only for the purposes of illustration}; any nested family of sets will work.
+For each example use case, for a representative $\alpha$ (details provided for each task) we provide both qualitative results, as well as quantitative histograms of the risk and set sizes over 1000 random data splits that demonstrate valid risk control (i.e., with mean $\leq \alpha$).
+Code to reproduce our examples is available at the following GitHub link:~\url{https://github.com/aangelopoulos/conformal-risk}.